Version française

 Differences between a packing and a structural “hov” box

-The difference between a packing and a structural “hov” box is shown by a routine that closes boxes and parens at the end of printing: with packing boxes, the closure of boxes and parens do not lead to new lines if there is enough room on the line, whereas with structural boxes each break hint will lead to a new line.
+The difference between a packing and a structural “hov” box is shown by a routine that closes boxes and parentheses at the end of printing: with packing boxes, the closure of boxes and parentheses do not lead to new lines if there is enough room on the line, whereas with structural boxes each break hint will lead to a new line.
 For instance, when printing "[(---[(----[(---b)]b)]b)]", where "b" is a break hint without extra indentation (print_cut ()).
 If "[" means opening of a packing “hov” box (open_hovbox), "[(---[(----[(---b)]b)]b)]" is printed as follows:

 (---